Richard M. Gaines: Arkansas

 Arkansas Confederate Harris Reynolds recorded in his civil war diary entry of August 24, 1861, "Gen. R. M. Gaines of Chicot reached camp today and we were all glad to see him as he has from the first taken a deep interest in our welfare and assisted us by means and by his presence.
 He brought news from home and none but those who have been absent for a long time can tell how to appreciate news from home."
 In early September, Harris recorded that they "Named camp 'Camp Gaines' in honor of Gen. R. M. Gaines."
 Around the same time, Gaines was selected to be a Confederate presidential elector and wrote to the newspaper, "None will deny my fidelity to the South.
 I can vote for Jeff.
 Davis, not only for the sake of the cause, but in accordance with my personal feelings, having known him many years."
 In December 1862 Gaines wrote a letter to the editor about the war effort, commenting on logistics and supply issues, and stated that (at age 60) he was physically unable to serve but supported the Confederate cause to the best of his ability.

 In 1867, following the defeat of the Confederacy, Gaines was signatory to a petition complaining that freedmen were rustling livestock for food.
 It must have been a hard time for the Whites, as their old system had failed and in Chicot County, they protested, "The colored population is largely disproportional to the white population, constituting nine-tenths of the whole."
 The petition predicted that "a collision between races" was imminent, which came to pass in part in 1871 with the Chicot Massacre.
 (Three White men stabbed to death Walthal G. Wynn, "a black Howard University-educated lawyer," in a dispute over taxes.
 A Black mob pulled the Whites out of jail and lynched them.)
 Gaines was listed on the national bankruptcy register in 1869.
 Gaines died on his plantation in Arkansas in August 1871.

 Personal life

 He was called General Gaines in part "as a courtesy" and in part as a joking reference to his last name and the association with General Edmund P. Gaines.
 They were in fact distant cousins descended from the same immigrant ancestor but Abner LeGrand Gaines's line is relatively poorly documented.

-Gaines had no apparent military background himself but granting unearned honorifics to rich Whites was an endemic practice of the Natchez District.
-As historian D. Clayton James wrote in 1968: "It would be difficult to find an antebellum newspaper reference to a Natchez nabob without a title such as 'Colonel' or 'Major.'"
-Bertram Wyatt-Brown wrote that it was common for ambitious antebellum southern lawyers to seek or grant themselves titles and emoluments: "The title of Major, Colonel, or best of all, General did wonders for reputation in that very hierarchical society."
+He was married to Eliza B. Hutchins in Mississippi in 1830.
 A son born in 1831, John H. Gaines, served as a surgeon in the Confederate States army and later worked as a physician in Hot Springs, Arkansas.